Understanding package.json Fields

 - run: pnpm audit --audit-level=high

-- name: Verify no drift
+- name: Verify no lockfile drift

-run: pnpm diff
+run: git diff --exit-code pnpm-lock.yaml

-Workspace Orchestration & Engine Constraints
+Workspace Orchestration and Engine Constraints

 {